-Table 8-1 Data filtering configuration parameter iers -- ------
+Table 8-1 Data filtering configuration parameters

 Parameter Description

 filteringEnabled Activates and deactivates data filtering.

 Type: Boolean

 Default value: true

 filteringMaxInvocationTrees The maximum number of entry points to keep, based on service time.

 Type: Integer

 Default value: 100

-Note: For more information, see "About the data filtering stages" on page 105.
+Note: For more information, see About the data filtering stages.

 filteringPercent The minimum percent value of the entry point's service time necessary to keep a node.

 Type: Integer

 Default value: 1

-Note: For more information, see "About the data filtering stages" on page 105.
+Note: For more information, see About the data filtering stages.

 filteringThreshold The minimum work time value (milliseconds) threshold to keep a node.

 Type: Integer

 Default value: 5

-Note: For more information, see "About the data filtering stages" on page 105.
+Note: For more information, see About the data filtering stages.